ryran/xsos/README.md

 There is tons and tons of useful amazing instructive data available to normal users (not to mention root) on a Linux system, but by design, this information is spread out across myriad files and some of it practically requires specialized commands to parse through.

-`xsos` attempts to make it easy, parsing and calculating and formatting data from dozens of files to give you a detailed overview about a system.
-Note: We're adding more features to it all the time -- see [the tracker](/ryran/xsos/issues) to have a look at some of the things that are already in line to be worked on.
+`xsos` will attempt to make it easy, parsing and calculating and formatting data from dozens of files to give you a detailed overview about a system.
+Or if requested, it will only parse one file (e.g. with `--mem`) or one output from one command (e.g. with `--ip`).
+We're adding more features to `xsos` all the time -- see [the tracker](/ryran/xsos/issues) to have a look at some of the things that are already in line to be worked on.

+Also, see the answer to a common question: [Why another tool?
+Why not add stuff to `sxconsole`?](https://github.com/ryran/xsos/issues/9)

 INSTALLATION